SoftEng-HEIGVD/Teaching-HEIGVD-AIT-2016-Labo-Docker/README.md

 **Remarks**:

-  - If you run your containers right now, you will notice that there is no difference between now and the previous state of our images.
-It's normal as we do not have configured anything for `S6` and we do not start it in the container.
+  - If you run your containers right now, you will notice that there is no difference from the previous state of our images.
+That is normal as we do not have configured anything for `S6` and we do not start it in the container.

 To start the containers, first you need to stop the current containers and remove them.
 You can do that with the following commands: